-- Public school students enrolled in tested grade levels/subjects were required to participate in the FSA. - Home Education Program Students: Students who received instruction at home and were registered appropriately with their district office as Home Education Program students were eligible to participate in statewide assessments.
-If parents or guardians identified an FSA assessment as a selected measure of their child's annual progress, Home Education Program students could participate, as directed by the district assessment coordinator. - McKay Scholarship Program Students: Students enrolled in private schools through the McKay Scholarship Program had the opportunity to participate in statewide assessments.
-Students enrolled in public schools through the McKay Scholarship Program were required to participate in statewide assessments as outlined in their IEPs. - Florida Tax Credit (FTC) Scholarship Program Students: Section 1002.395(7)(e), F.S., allows for a private school student enrolled in the FTC Scholarship Program to participate in the statewide assessments. - English Language Learners (ELLs): All ELLs participated in statewide assessments.
-ELLs who had been enrolled in school in the United States for less than one year could be exempt from FSA ELA assessments (Reading and Writing) if a student's ELL team agreed that exemption was appropriate.
+- Public School Students: Students enrolled in tested grade levels/subjects were required to participate in the FSA. - Home Education Program Students: Students who received instruction at home and were registered appropriately with their district office as Home Education Program students were eligible to participate in statewide assessments.
+If parents or guardians identified an FSA assessment as a selected measure of their child's annual progress, Home Education Program students could participate in an FSA administration, as directed by the district assessment coordinator. - McKay Scholarship Program Students: Students enrolled in private schools through the McKay Scholarship Program had the opportunity to participate in statewide assessments.
+Students enrolled in public schools through the McKay Scholarship Program were required to participate in statewide assessments, as outlined in their IEPs. - Florida Tax Credit (FTC) Scholarship Program Students: Section 1002.395(7)(e), F.S., allows for a private school student enrolled in the FTC Scholarship Program to participate in the statewide assessments. - English Language Learners (ELLs): All ELLs participated in statewide assessments.
+ELLs who had been enrolled in school in the United States for less than one year could be exempt from FSA ELA assessments (Reading and Writing).
 However, exempt ELLs were required to participate in the state's annual English language proficiency assessment.
-Additionally, all ELLs enrolled in tested grade levels and subjects were expected to participate in Mathematics, Science, and EOC assessments, regardless of how long these students had been enrolled in a U.S. school. - Students with Disabilities: Students with disabilities participated in the statewide assessment program by taking one of the following: - FSA without accommodations - FSA with accommodations - Florida Standards Alternate Assessment
+Additionally, all ELLs enrolled in tested grade levels and subjects were expected to participate in Mathematics, Science, and EOC assessments, regardless of how long these students had been enrolled in a U.S. school. - Students With Disabilities: Students with disabilities participated in the statewide assessment program by taking one of the following: - FSA without accommodations - FSA with accommodations - Florida Standards Alternate Assessment